TalhaIsrar/AMBA_Protocols/README.md

 ## 🧭 Verification

 The bridge was verified with a number of tests written in System verilog.
 The result is shown below.
-More details of the test can be found at [AHB2APB Bridge Tests](tb/README.md)
+More details of the test can be found at [AHB2APB Bridge Tests](tb/README.md).
+Furthermore, SVA has been used to ensure temporal relationships hold.

 ![AHB2APB Simulation](imgs/ahb2apb_bridge_sim.png)